xurros/movie_api5/README.md

-## 🎥 movie_api5
+# 🎥 movie_api5

-# Product Name
 > Short blurb about what your product does.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-One to two paragraph statement about your product and what it does.
+This API is the server-side component of a “movies” web application.
+The web application will provide users with access to information about different movies, directors, and genres

 ![](header.png)